Thomas Rugge: Descriptions of tea, coffee, and chocolate drinking habits in the 1650s

+Known kinsman

-This was the same ancient Norfolk family that William Rugge, Bishop of Norwich, belonged to.
+This was the same ancient Norfolk family of Rugge that William Rugge, Bishop of Norwich, belonged to.

+The Rugge family had a presence in the region for many hundred years.

+Identification with Thomas Rugge of St. Paul

 He may have been the Thomas Rugge of St. Paul, Covent Garden whose will was probated on 31 March 1670, though this seemingly predates the end of the journal entries.

 That would make him the Thomas Rugge who was buried on 16 March 1669/70 at St. Paul's, Covent Garden.

+Possible children

 At St. Paul's, Covent Garden, we find the following baptisms: